Governance

 A consequential action is any operation that affects external state, human wellbeing, financial position, legal standing, or reputation.

-No executor (human or machine) may perform a consequential action unless presented with a valid HAP attestation conforming to a trusted Profile.
+No executor (human or machine) may perform a consequential action unless preceded by:

 Invariant 2 — Explicit Human Decision Ownership